Microgeneration (energy): Fuel

 Biodiesel is an alternative fuel that can power diesel engines and can be used for domestic heating.
 Numerous forms of biomass, including soybeans, peanuts, and algae (which has the highest yield), can be used to make biodiesel.
 Recycled vegetable oil (from restaurants) can also be converted into biodiesel.

 Biogas is another alternative fuel, created from the waste product of animals.
 Though less practical for most homes, a farm environment provides a perfect place to implement the process.
 By mixing the waste and water in a tank with space left for air, methane produces naturally in the airspace.
 This methane can be piped out and burned, and used for a cookfire.

 Government policy

-Policymakers were accustomed to an energy system based on big, centralised projects like nuclear or gas-fired power stations.
+Policymakers were accustomed to an energy system based on big, centralized projects like nuclear or gas-fired power stations.
 A change of mindsets and incentives are bringing microgeneration into the mainstream.
 Planning regulations may also require streamlining to facilitate the retrofitting of microgenerating facilities onto homes and buildings.

 Most of developed countries, including Canada (Alberta), the United Kingdom, Germany, Poland, Israel and USA have laws allowing microgenerated electricity to be sold into the national grid.